TULiberalArts/French/pages/undergradaute.md

 - Learn more about the [Certificate in French](http://bulletin.temple.edu/undergraduate/liberal-arts/french/certificate-french/)<br>

 ## Join a Community That Cares
-Our bachelor’s degree in French helps students develop skill in reading, writing and oral communication in French.
+Our bachelor’s degree in French helps students develop skills in reading, writing and oral communication in French.
 Students acquire a deep understanding of the literature, cinema, history and traditions of one or more Francophone cultures.
 They perfect their linguistic skills and study various forms of cultural production from other nations.
 They strengthen their ability to analyze and interpret the language and culture—and gain insight into their own identities and assumptions.

 French students are part of a small and dynamic learning community within the larger university — which means you can benefit from one-on-one time with faculty while  establishing close bonds with your peers.
 Because the French program is devoted solely to undergraduate  education, students have our faculty’s full attention.